TopraksoyEarthmanTsuchimoto/SuperTimeout-JS/README.md

 https://cdn.jsdelivr.net/gh/TopraksoyEarthmanTsuchimoto/SuperTimeout-JS@main/supertimeout.js
 ## Developers
-You may create a fork of this repository.
+You may create a fork of this repository under the terms stated in the license.
 ## History
 __supertimeout.js__ has been created during the development of [THE SPEAKWORLDLANGUAGES WEB APP](https://speakworldlanguages.github.io/)